krayzieeddi/news/README.md

-# news
+# Weeks 2 - 6 Update & Peer Engagement
 Exciting Career Update!
 Officially Transitioning to UX Design & Taking on a Leadership Role!
 I'm thrilled to announce a major step in my UX design journey!
 I have officially transitioned into the role of Design Lead for multiple, real-world client projects within North Seattle College's App Development Program.

 This has been an incredible opportunity to apply my growing UX expertise while driving projects from concept to execution.

-My Key Projects as Design Lead:
+# My Key Projects as Design Lead:
 Event Hub Site: Designing a user-friendly platform for managing events. https://www.figma.com/design/Ygoe583uoJ2wp8gLQcpYOX/NSC-event-wireframe-home-page?node-id=47-221&t=CERKrB5m74XEKfd4-1